BhavinGolakiya/microservices-architecture/README.md

 node load_simulator.js

-The Postman API collection has been added inside the postman/ directory for easy access and testing.
+Postman API collection has been added inside the postman/ directory for easy access and testing.